kenpyfin/Reading_Pal/pdr.md

   - **The backend stores these filenames in the database upon processing completion.**
   - **The backend reads the Markdown content from the file system using the stored filename and a configured base path (via volume mounts) when needed for the reading view.**
   - **The application serves the extracted images statically via a dedicated route (handled by Nginx in the frontend container) using the stored image filenames and a configured base path (via volume mounts).**
+  - **Book Management:**
+    - **Rename Book:** Users can rename books from the book list.
+      - The backend updates the book's `title` and `sanitized_title` in the database.
+      - The backend renames the corresponding Markdown file on the file system to match the new sanitized title.
+    - **Delete Book:** Users can delete books from the book list.
+      - The backend deletes the book's record from the database.
+      - The backend deletes the associated Markdown file and all extracted image files from the file system.
 - LLM-Powered Reading Assistance:
   - Integrated with LLM services to provide real-time insights, summaries, and interpretations of the book content.
   - Users can ask questions or request specific analyses of the text using natural language prompts.